When I first started my business over a decade ago, I used my personal cell phone. But the problems quickly became obvious.

 You can also pay extra to get a vanity phone number for your business, which allows you to have a catchy and memorable business phone number.

-3. Zoom Phone – Best for Teams Already Using Zoom
+3. Zoom Phone – Best for Video Call Integrations

-It’s half the price of my other top choices, but its cloud VoIP phone system includes everything you need.
+It’s half the price of my other top choices, but its cloud VoIP phone system includes all the call features you need.
 Plus, you can manage everything from the familiar Zoom interface.

-Essentially, you get VoIP phone service, video meetings, and team chat all together.
-I like that with a simple click, you can seamlessly elevate a phone call into a video conference with Zoom Meetings or transfer a call to a Zoom Room.
+Essentially, you get a VoIP phone service, video meetings, and team chat all together.
+I like that with a simple click, you can turn a phone call into a video conference with Zoom Meetings or transfer a call to a Zoom Room.

-It eliminates the need to juggle multiple platforms, saves time, and helps improve team and customer communication.
+While I didn’t choose it for my company’s daily operations, I tested it thoroughly and found the calls were loud and clear.
 That being said, call quality isn’t as high as what you’d get with Nextiva or RingCentral.

-Zoom Phone offers a wide array of useful features, including call forwarding, call recording, voicemail transcription, automatic call attendance, SMS, desktop and mobile apps, and even desk phone support.
+Zoom Phone offers a wide range of useful features, including call forwarding, call recording, voicemail transcription, automatic call attendance, SMS, desktop and mobile apps, and even desk phone support.

 However, it’s not the best option if detailed call analytics are a top priority for your business.